-"virtual attendance" means attendance at a Council Meeting in and typed.
+"virtual attendance" means attendance at a Council Meeting in accordance with rule 19.

-"written" includes duplicated, photocopied, printed
+"written" includes duplicated, photocopied, printed and typed.

 Chapter 1 - Governance Framework

 5. Context

 These Rules should be read in the context of and in conjunction with:

 - 5.1 the overarching governance principles specified in section 9(2) of the Act; and

 - 5.2 the following documents adopted or approved by Council:

 - 5.2.1 Live Streaming and Publishing Recordings of Council Meetings Policy;

 - 5.2.2 Exercise of Delegations Policy

 - 5.2.3 Councillor Code of Conduct

 - 5.2.4 Councillor Gift Policy

 - 5.2.5 Conflict of Interest Policy

 - 5.2.6 Councillor Expenses Policy